lsst-dm/dmtn-283/index.md

 There is still some debate over where user-generated products will be stored and that is discussed [later in this document](#writing-datasets).

 We have considered multiple options.
+If more than one database is used to represent a view of a single butler registry, care will have to be taken with schema migrations to make sure that everything remains in sync.
+We also have to ensure that table ownership is consistent with allowing administrators to perform the migration (and ensuring that users can not perform the migration).

 #### Use primary database

 In this scenario, whilst queries can be spread across multiple database servers, writes always go to a single database server.
-Those updates are then replicated to the other servers, albeit with no immediate consistency guarantees and the possibility that someone could put a dataset and not be able to retrieve it straightaway due to replication latency.

-This is the simplest approach and closely matches how writes are handled in the direct butler.
+Those updates are then replicated to the other servers and this is the simplest approach and closely matches how writes are handled in the direct butler.
 It does mean that it would be possible for a user to put a dataset and not be able to get it back straightaway due to replication delays -- they will not be able to guarantee that their get uses the initial database server.
 Blocking the put until the records have been fully replicated is not desirable.